jgfroese/PATTSI/README.md

 ---
 Spatial patterns of habitat variables are measured using moving window analysis, whereby the value of a focal raster pixel is computed by summarizing the values of all neighbouring raster pixels contained within an analysis window.
 This window is incrementally moved across the study area, centering on each raster pixel.

-Currently, three measurements of spatial patterns (landscape metrics) are currently implemented, all measured within cicular moving windows:
+Three measurements of spatial patterns (landscape metrics) are currently implemented, all measured within cicular moving windows:
 * highest distance-weighted value of a numerical habitat variable (using function `focal {raster}`)
 * average value of a numerical habitat variable (using the `ESRI ArcGIS Focal Statistics` tool)
 * average distance-weighted value of a numerical habitat variable (using the `ESRI ArcGIS Focal Statistics` tool)